 - Omit the garlic – for those following a low-FODMAP diet and need recipes without onion or garlic, simply leave the garlic out.
 The cheesy deliciousness of this recipe in no way relies on garlic.
 Traditionally, Red Lobster style cheddar bay biscuits include garlic, but I love these with just the cheddar flavor and added herbs (chives are my favorite).

-- Add a teaspoon of garlic powder to the melted butter used to brush the tops (omit this for low-FODMAP) if you like more garlic flavor.
-There’s something about garlic and cheese that’s just magic!
+- Add more garlic powder – add a teaspoon of garlic powder to the melted butter used to brush the tops (omit this for low-FODMAP) if you like more garlic flavor.
+Garlic and cheese is just magic!

-- Make cheddar rosemary biscuits – Add a teaspoon of rosemary to the batter for extra savoriness
+- Make cheddar rosemary biscuits – add a teaspoon of crushed rosemary to the batter for extra savoriness

 Nutrition